 Research

-My primary research interest is the treasure trove of repertoire in the “Campbell Canntaireachd” (1782–1819).
-These manuscripts use a unique notation system developed from the teaching chant for pibroch:
+My primary research interest is the treasure trove of repertoire in Colin Campbell’s Instrumental Book 1797.
+This uses a unique notation system developed from the teaching chant for pibroch:

 Colin Campbell's Instrumental Book, 1797

-A complete recording of the “Campbell Canntaireachd” would fill 21 CDs.
+A complete recording of this Instrumental Book would fill 21 CDs.
 Like Gregorian chant, the music has been refined by oral transmission and is characterized by melodic ecstasy and formal dignity.
 It contains much that died out in the 19th century and is found in no other source.

-My interest in grounds as a method of composition in unwritten traditions led to an investigation of the harmonic grounds of ceòl beag.
-This set the context for my interpretation of Stirling Head 20, covered widely by the media in August 2009, including BBC Radio 4′s Today programme, Good Morning America and The Daily Mail.
+My interest in grounds as a method of composition in the oral traditions of Britain and Ireland led to an investigation of the harmonic grounds of ceòl beag.
+This set the context for my interpretation of Stirling Head 20, covered widely by the media in August 2009, including BBC Radio 4’s Today programme, Good Morning America and The Daily Mail.